When it comes to search engine optimization (SEO), images matter.

 An example of image alt text using WordPress as a CMS.

-In addition to an alt tag, you’ll want to make sure your image is titled appropriately.
+In addition to an alt tag, you’ll want to make sure your image titles are appropriate.
 For example, if you’re using that hamburger picture from earlier, titling it “Delicious looking hamburger” is much more appropriate than “Broken ukulele.”
-This title will clue Google in to the image’s content, and will help it appear in more relevant searches.
+This image title will clue Google in to the image’s content, and will help it appear in more relevant searches.

 As a final tactic, be sure to include all your images in your XML sitemap.
 Google peruses your sitemap to learn how your site is laid out and to discover new content on your site, so make sure it is updated regularly.
 Otherwise, your images will be harder to find, which could negate the effectiveness of your other strategies.